Wayy07/intelect-md/README.md

 This is a Next.js application with React, Shadcn UI, and Tailwind CSS.
 The database connections and API routes have been removed to allow integration with a custom API.

+## Product API Integration

+The application now integrates with the ROST products API.
+Products are fetched at build time and stored in memory for efficient access.

+### Features

+- Server-side fetching and caching at build time
+- Filtering by product categories
+- Multi-language product data (Romanian/Russian)
+- Revalidation endpoint to refresh the cache

+### Configuration

+- Set `ROST_API_KEY` in `.env` to your API endpoint
+- Configure product categories in `lib/server-init.ts`
+- Set `REVALIDATION_SECRET` for the cache refresh API

 ## Changes Made

 The following components were removed: